THE AVIATOR WATCH. REINVENTED.

 With a diameter of 42 mm and a thickness of 14,70 mm, resistant to depths of up to 200 metres, and fully sculpted 316L stainless steel, the case of the Montre D'Aviateur, Modèle I has been redesigned to incorporate a heart of 31 jewels, vibrating at 28,800 vph with a power reserve of 38 hours: the mythical and extremely accurate Sellita SW 260-1, made in Switzerland.

-Engraved with the AXIOM logo, the rotor is visible thanks to the sapphire caseback; itself encased in a brushed stainless steel piece precisely engraved with the unique serial number of the watch.
+The rotor is visible thanks to the sapphire caseback; itself encased in a brushed stainless steel piece precisely engraved with the unique serial number of the watch.

 The case is proudly engraved with the name "Modèle I" on its left flank, reminding one of the markings on military firearms, while the onion-shaped crown is a nod to the watches mounted on the cockpits of the fighter planes of the Great War.